SucRunBug/EnglishLearningLog/notebook.md

 This is a notebook of english learning.

-I will record new words, phrase, sentense, syntax and interesting knowledge about english I have learned.
+I will record new words, phrases, sentences, syntax and interesting knowledge about English that I have learned.

 ## 24.09.17